lucasmoten/ods19/docs/rest.md

 + pageSize: 10 (number) - Total number of groups the user is a member of that own objects at the root.
 + pageRows: 10 (number) - Total number of groups the user is a member of that own objects at the root.
 + groups (array[GroupSpaceResp]) - Array containing group information.

+## MoveObjectRequest (object)

++ id: `11e5e4867a6e3d8389020242ac110002`  (string, required) - The unique identifier of the object hex encoded to a string.
++ changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) - A hash of the object's unique identifier and last modification date and time.

 ## ObjectDeleted (object)